High school e-cigarette use has jumped nearly 80%. Now, the FDA wants new regulations

 That move came less than two weeks after the agency conducted a surprise inspection of Juul’s corporate headquarters in San Francisco, seizing thousands of documents, many of which relate to its sales and marketing practices.

-The FDA’s latest announcement comes two days after the leading maker of e-cigarettes, Juul, vowed on Tuesday to halt most retail sales of flavor products while restricting flavor sales to adults 21 and older on its secure website.
-The company also announced it was shutting down some of its social media accounts.
+The leading maker of e-cigarettes, Juul, vowed on Tuesday to halt most retail sales of flavor products while restricting flavor sales to adults 21 and older on its secure website.
+The company also announced that it was shutting down some of its social media accounts.

+“Underage use of e-cigarette products is a problem that requires immediate action,” Juul Labs said in a statement Thursday.
+“That is why we implemented our action plan.”

-Altria Group, the parent company of Philip Morris, also recently announced that it was pulling a number of flavored vaping products from shelves until it receives FDA authorization or “when the youth issue is addressed,” according to a statement by company Chairman and CEO Howard Willard.
+Altria Group, the parent company of Philip Morris, also recently announced that it was pulling a number of flavored vaping products from shelves until it receives FDA authorization or “when the youth issue is addressed,” according to a statement from Chairman and CEO Howard Willard.